310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% endbubble %}

 {% bubble Midori %}
-Yeah, but we snapped at them ‘cause of that, so I'd like to think that our seniors won't continue to do it over and over again…
+Yeah, but we snapped at them ‘cause of that, so I’d like to think that our seniors won’t continue to do it over and over again…

 But who knows… They’re just the overprotective type in general, after all…
 {% endbubble %}